 I’m just going to come out and say it… these muffins are truly glorious!
 Each one is moist, dense, and full of flavors and textures that make each bite a new taste.
 They’re packed with wholesome goodness from apples, carrots, raisins, walnuts, coconut, and pineapple, and are made almost completely with whole-wheat flour.
 What they aren’t packed with is a load of sugar and fat like most muffins.
 All of the fruit provides most of the sweetness and moisture the sugar and fat would provide; brown sugar and coconut oil make up the rest.
-These muffins are great for a healthy, satisfying snack, a quick breakfast, or even an after-dinner treat.
+These Morning Glory Muffins are great for a healthy, satisfying snack, a quick breakfast, or even an after-dinner treat.
 Make up a batch this weekend to have all week long… if you can keep from eating them all in a day or two.

 Here’s what you’ll need: